Inrasara: Inspiration at the dew hill

 said: let’s sleep over at the lonely aunt’s, I Continue reading

-started earlier than in previous centuries
+starting earlier than many centuries past

-when the ocean has yet to stir
+when the ocean had yet to awake